bbc/bmx/docs/audio_definition_model.md

 `raw2bmx -t op1a -o output.mxf --adm-wave-chunk axml,adm_itu2076 --wave input.wave`

 The \<axml\> chunk in this example is known to contain ADM metadata and therefore the `--adm-wave-chunk` option is used.
-If it doesn't contain ADM metadata and should still be transferred to MXF then use the `--wave-chunk` option.
+If it doesn't contain ADM metadata and should still be transferred to MXF then use the `--wave-chunks` option.
 The \<chna\> chunk (mapped to a MXF descriptor) is also written to the output file.

 The default layout is to have mono-audio MXF tracks.
 This can be changed using the `--track-map` option.
 For example, this command will group stereo pairs into MXF tracks: